core-wg/oscore/draft-ietf-core-object-security.md

 Proxy processing of the (Outer) Observe option is as defined in {{RFC7641}}.
 OSCORE-aware proxies MAY look at the Partial IV value instead of the Outer Observe option.

+## HTTP Processing {#http-proc}

+The HTTP processing specified in this document consists of mapping HTTP messages to CoAP and embedded

 ## HTTP-to-CoAP Translation Proxy {#http2coap}

 Section 10.2 of {{RFC7252}} and {{RFC8075}} specify the behavior of an HTTP-to-CoAP proxy.